Interior Painting Prices in Yuma AZ

 The labor cost to repaint interior walls varies depending on how each contractor charges people.
 While many painters charge per sq.ft., some may set their interior paint cost based on the number of rooms or by the hour.
 The average labor cost for interior painting varies depending on your scope of work.
 Typically, interior painting labor cost per sq.ft. ranges from $2 to $6, $25 to $100 an hour, or $400 to $2,000 per room.

 Enhancement and Improvement Costs

-- You may also want to have your windows caulked, which costs around $1 extra per linear foot.
+- You may also want to have your windows caulked, which costs around $50 to $70 per window.

 - If you need wallpaper removed before painting, this will increase the costs.
 Total costs will vary depending on the type of wallpaper and its condition, but it will likely raise costs to double what they are just for the paint job.

 - Drywall repair can also be done by the painter.
 If necessary, this will cost between $70 and $80 an hour, depending on the level of repair.